 You know, and then they’re like well read more self development books you have to improve you in order to attract leaders, you have to become a leader, and they have all these one pitch mottos to try to motivate you and cheer you up.

-But all you’re doing is reading self help books and not making any money in fact you’re spending more money on self help books than you’re making in your MLM business.
+But all you’re doing is reading self help books and not making any money in fact you’re spending more money on self help books than you are making in your MLM business.

-So, click the link under this article if you want to learn how to do high ticket affiliate marketing, and we’ll see you on the other side.
+So, click the link under this article if you want to learn how to do high ticket affiliate marketing that really works, and we’ll see you on the other side of MLM in the new economy of 2023 and 2024.